What Does “Frequent” Handwashing Mean?

 - After handling any dirty dishes, dirty equipment, or dirty utensils.

 - After touching human body parts other than clean hands (face and hair are especially common).

 - After coughing, sneezing, blowing nose, using tobacco, eating, or drinking.

 - After handling service animals or decorative aquariums.

-Of course, all the handwashing in the world won’t matter if it isn’t done right.
+Of course, all the handwashing in the world won’t matter in combating disease if it isn’t done right.
 So just as a quick reminder, a proper 20-second handwashing includes:

 - Rinsing under clean, warm, running water,

 - Applying soap and rubbing at least 10-15 seconds around fingernails, fingertips, between fingers, on the surface of hands, and up the arms,

 - Rinsing in warm, clean water while allowing dirty water to drain down toward the sink, and

 - Drying the hands with something clean and unused.